3 ways to prove the ROI of HR

-Also, keep in mind that you may have to adjust goals as the organization evolves or faces unexpected challenges – and that’s completely normal!
-You just have to make sure your employees and business leaders are aware of and on board with the changes.
+Also, remember that you may have to adjust goals as the organization evolves or faces unexpected challenges – and that’s completely normal!
+You have to make sure your employees and business leaders are aware of and on board with the changes.

 3. Understand the type of data you’ll have access to

-Make sure that whatever technology you use can capture the data points needed to support your short and long-term goals, as well as your communication strategy.
-A great example of this is using employee experience data to conquer workplace politics.
+Make sure that whatever technology you use can capture the data points needed to support your short- and long-term goals and your communication strategy.
+A great example is using employee experience data to conquer workplace politics.

-To set your team up for success, we recommend designing initial reports and dashboards to score some early wins – as long as they’re still aligned with the business’s goals.
+To set your team up for success, we recommend designing initial reports and dashboards to score some early wins – as long as they align with the business’s goals.

 4. Measure and report